rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 ### Existing approaches and ideas
 * Benefits linkage
-	* Fully or partially enrolling someone based on their enrollment in (or eligiblity for) other programs.
+	* Fully or partially enrolling someone based on their enrollment in (or eligibility for) other programs.
+		* Examples: SNAP/Medicaid
 	* Solves:
 		* Learning costs of discovering other programs and understanding requirements.
 		* Compliance costs of applying to another program.